Tat1/colours-demo/README.md

   //text("tickle", x, y);
 }
 ```
+^
 Modified by [Nick](https://github.com/cassiel): avoid discs running off the edge.

+The code below allowed the colour of the circle to change when the middle circle was pressed.
 ```
 @@ -9,6 +9,8 @@ String message = "tickle";
 float x, y; // X and Y coordinates of text